open-policy-agent/opa/docs/content/bundles.md

 ensure that OPA has an up-to-date copy of policies and data required for enforcement at all times.

-OPA can only be configured to download one bundle at a time.
-You cannot configure OPA to download multiple bundles.
 By default, the OPA REST APIs will prevent you from modifying policy and data loaded via bundles.
 If you need to load policy and data from multiple sources, see the section below.

 See the [Configuration Reference](../configuration) for configuration details.